-• Demo licenses - demo licenses aren't bound to any IP address and are valid for one month. • Full licenses - full licenses have time-unlimited validity and are bound to one or more IP addresses. • Year licenses - year licenses have time-limited validity and are bound to one or more IP addresses.
+• Demo licenses - demo licenses aren't bound to any IP address and are valid for one month. • addresses. • Year licenses - year licenses have time-limited validity and are bound to one or more IP addresses.

+Full licenses - full licenses have time-unlimited validity and are bound to one or more IP